 Theater Dance students must wear NON-shimmer footed tan tights and tan jazz shoes.
 For hair, check with the class’ instructor.

 Contemporary Dance students should check with the class’ instructor for tights and hair preferences.

 Boys should wear black jazz shoes for Theater Dance.
 For Ballet, students should check with the class’ instructor for ballet slipper color preference.
 This can change depending on the student’s role.

 How much are tickets to the performances?

-Tickets are first come, first served.
+Tickets are first come, first served and can be purchased online through the link on our website.
 Seats are assigned.
 No refunds or exchanges.
-They are $15-$20 each (depending on section of the theater) and will go on sale in April.
+They are $20-$35 each (depending on section of the theater) and will go on sale on April 22.
 We are not allowed to exchange money at the venue.
 You WILL ONLY be able to purchase tickets the day of the show with a credit card.
-We highly recommend you purchase your tickets in advance.
+We highly recommend you purchase your tickets in advance; most SELL OUT a few weeks before the show.
 If students are going to attend one of the performances in which they are not participating, they will need a ticket to ensure that there is adequate seating.
 A child who is sitting on your lap the entire show does not need a ticket.

 Do you film the performances?

 Yes.
 We always have both shows professionally filmed.
 Every family participating in the Annual Spring Showcase will receive a Digital Download.

 Each Digital Download contains all three performances.
 DO NOT TAKE FLASH PHOTOGRAPHY DURING THE SHOW OR HOLD UP PHONES/ELECTRONIC DEVICES DURING THE SHOW.
 The flash upsets and distracts the performers.
 Your screen disrupts the view and experience for those around you.
 You are not permitted to film during the performance since we have the performance professionally filmed.